 - Leadership drafting a formal confidentiality policy.

-Either way, there are several factors that affect what stance you organization takes regarding confidential information, including:
+Either way, several factors affect what stance your organization takes regarding confidential information, including:

 - The size of your company;